sewsho/BetterDiscordAddons/Plugins/GameActivityControl/README.md

 **Features**

-- Choose which games appear in your Discord status
+- Choose which games appear in your Discord activity status
 - Games are automatically detected when launched
 - Simple toggle switches for each game
 - Settings persist between Discord restarts